jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

 5. This number represents the distance *below* the nozzle tip that the sensor triggered
 6. Set Z_PROBE_OFFSET_FROM_EXTRUDER to negative value of the distance Ex.
 Distance = 0.40 = -0.40 Z_PROBE_OFFSET
     Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe)
+7. Test
+    Use a simple test print and see if 1st layer is going town (No gaps between lines and not peeling up in spots
+8. Fine tune: If it's still not perfect add another 0.1 so for our example that would be -0.50

 ## Delete rest once you get above directions working